Adam Silver was unanimously elected NBA Commissioner on Feb. 1, 2014, by the NBA Board of Governors.

 Prior to becoming commissioner, Silver served as NBA Deputy Commissioner and Chief Operating Officer for eight years.
 He has been instrumental to many of the league’s signature achievements, including the negotiation of three collective bargaining agreements with the National Basketball Players Association; the development of the WNBA, NBA G League, NBA 2K League and the Basketball Africa League; the partnership with Turner Broadcasting to manage the NBA’s digital assets; and the creation of NBA China.

 Before serving as the league’s second-in-command, Silver spent more than eight years as President and COO, NBA Entertainment.
 Since joining the league in 1992, Silver has also held the positions of Senior VP & COO, NBA Entertainment; NBA Chief of Staff; and Special Assistant to the Commissioner.

 Silver was appointed to Duke University’s Board of Trustees in 2015 and received the 2016 Distinguished Alumnus Award from the University of Chicago Law School.
-He is also a member of the Council on Foreign Relations and serves as Vice Chairman of the board of the Lustgarten Pancreatic Cancer Foundation.
+He is also a member of the Council on Foreign Relations and serves as a Vice Chairman of the Board of the Lustgarten Foundation.

 Before joining the NBA, Silver was a litigation associate at the New York law firm of Cravath, Swaine & Moore, where he concentrated on media and antitrust cases.
 He also served as a law clerk to Federal District Court Judge Kimba Wood in New York City.
 Silver graduated from Duke University and the University of Chicago Law School.